yleen/LiZhongYuan_diagram/README.md

 # LiZhongYuan diagram generate code

-LiZhongYuan diagram is a special Cayley table for complete sequential operation in paper "Optional intervals event, sequential operation and their applications in physics, computer science and applied mathematics".
+LiZhongYuan diagram is a special Cayley table for complete sequential addition in paper "Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective".

 # Pictures
-## 8-Dimensions LiZhongYuan diagram
+## 8-Dimensions LiZhongyuan diagram
 <img src="./pics/8.png">

 ## 7-Dimensions LiZhongYuan diagram